MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/multiplayer-asynchronous-serverless.md

 - [Azure SignalR Service](https://azure.microsoft.com/pricing/details/signalr-service/)
 - [Azure Key Vault](https://azure.microsoft.com/pricing/details/key-vault/)

-You also have available the [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator/), to configure and estimate the costs for the Azure services that you are planning to use.
+You can also use the [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator/) to configure and estimate the costs for the Azure services that you are planning to use.